MartinGeisse/grumpyrest/doc/roadmap.md

 ## Future

-* specify path/querystring parameter defaults by the caller, not the parser
-  * check if this is even necessary.
-Querystring parsing can use OptionalField and path parameters can't be optional because then the route would not match
 * provide a tutorial (I'll delay this until the API has stabilized)
 * seal routes, responseFactoryRegistry in RestApi
 * HOWTO: add response JSON types (existing HOWTO covers request body deserialization)